scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 not having any problems with being hungry after subtituing in Soylent for a meal, I guess that's all the protein in it.

+### Day 9:

+Today was going to be my all soylent day, and I almost managed it!
+Breakfast and Lunch were both a cup of strawberry soylent.
+But then I watched the match between Germany & Italy, and met up with a friend, so I ended up having a delicious steak at a restaurant.
+So once again, I managed to botch up that whole idea of seeing what happens when I'm only going off Soylent.

+Today there are no such matches though, and tomorrow is a holiday, not today, so I should be able to do it.
+We'll see if I can manage, or if I get pulled off into the world of fun activities with friends that always seem to involve food of some kind.
+Not that I'm really complaining.
+I think that a completely Soylent day would be fine, I mean, I've almost done it multiple times already having a few days last week where besides my breakfast I had just Soylent.

+I haven't really felt any downgrade to my personal self due to it, despite having an intensely busy week where I was up late for work and such I still felt normal and good.
+Whether or not that's the Soylent kicking in with all those vitamins I don't normally get or not is another matter though.
+It's hard to measure that type of thing when you're usual schedule is thrown off.
+So next week should supply a better guage of the perceived effects.

 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/